 In a central repository hosted in GitHub, notice the branches available are the same ones on the local system (main, feature1, feature2, and hotfix1).
 However, another developer named Maggie has a branch for hotfix2 that is not on the local system.
 Maggie requests your assistance working on a hotfix, so you need to download this branch to your system.

-To retrieve the branch from the remote repository, use git pullagainst the origin and specify the name of the branch.
+against the origin and specify the name of the branch.
 If you check available local branches, the new branch doesn’t appear automatically.
 However, you can check out the branch and begin working on this new branch.

-git pull origin <branch name>
+git pull origin <branch name> git branch git checkout <branch name> git branch

 Merging Branches